-This developmental writing course's content is delivered in a modularized format.
-Students are administered a diagnostic test to identify skills to prepare an individualized learning plan so that the students work only on skills not yet mastered.
-Topics in the learning plan include basic grammar, sentence skills, mechanics and spelling, language usage and style.
+This developmental writing course's content is delivered in an online, modularized format.
+Students complete adaptive learning assignments that allow them to accelerate through sections and skip textbook readings they already show mastery in.
+Topics include basic grammar, sentence skills, mechanics and spelling, language usage and style.
 Additionally, instruction will be provided in paragraph development and essay development to meet individual student needs.
-This course consists of student-centered computer based interactive instruction along with instructor assistance as needed.